dohernandez/horizon-blockchain-games/ARCHITECTURE.md

 ### Data Processing

-The pipeline performs the following transformations:
+The pipeline performs the following tasks:

 - **Extraction**: Read data from the GCS bucket and normalize the data.
 - **Calculator**: Calculate daily marketplace volume, daily transactions, and aggregated volume data.